MartinHN/PdPulpito/README.md

 ======

-Create a Pd Patch with normal Pd GUI Objects (see later : supported GUI objects) ensure that they are controlling your patch using sendNames of the GUI Object itself
+Create a Pd Patch with normal Pd GUI Objects (see later : supported GUI objects) ensure that they are controlling your patch using sendNames (and recieveNames for feedback!) of the GUI Object itself

 PdConsole is accessible with Meta + r
 Pulpito options with 'c' (reloading, changing PdFile)